IntellectualSites/documentation/README.md

 You can use GitHub's markdown preview to review your changes before submitting.

-This repository is separated in four folders representing the three plugins:
+This repository is separated in different folders representing the plugins we host:
 - [FastAsyncWorldEdit](fastasyncworldedit)
 - [FastAsyncVoxelSniper](fastasyncvoxelsniper)
 - [PlotSquared](plotsquared)